Panopticon-Project/panopticon-admin/README.md

 to do
 can government exploits be licensed? to assert any copyright they'd need to own up to them what other things are we analysing?

+## The connection betweeen Panopticon Project and the idea of the Open Web
+From Wikipedia, *The Open Web movement asserts a special role for public, cooperative, and standard World Wide Web communications; it opposes private, exclusive, proprietary Web solutions.* Strictly speaking it doesn't look like there is a lot P2 offers to the notion of the Open Web as P2 isn't concerned about private, exclusive or proprietary Web solutions (though its contributors might).

+However, there is a [wider definition](https://www.youtube.com/watch?time_continue=169&v=tDDVAErOI5U) of the Open Web as defined by [Mozilla](https://www.youtube.com/watch?v=Xm5i5kbIXzc).

+*"Our mission is to ensure the Internet is a global public resource, open and accessible to all.
+An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent."*

+Currrently internet users are not empowered, safe or independent.
+This should be starting to sound simmilar to what I wrote in the above section on *Why does Panopticon Project exist?*

+*"There are hidden interests.
+Monopolies.
+Silos.
+Surveillance.
+Fear.
+Insecurity.
+Public apathy, that are locking the right to imagine and shape what’s possible in the future of the Internet.
+This is why we are fueling a worldwide movement.
+A movement of heroes to drive the next wave of open.
+[These are advocates, developers, makers, researchers, mentors, educators… leaders like you](https://www.youtube.com/watch?time_continue=130&v=LuyBGkbzTjs) who fight to protect and advance the open Internet in diverse ways."*

+These are the five most pressing issues facing the Internet today according to Mozilla:
+* Online Privacy & Security - People understand and can meaningfully control how their data is collected and used online, and trust that it’s safe.
+In parallel, companies and governments work to protect our data and enhance our ownership over our digital identities.
+* Open Innovation - Open is the default: open source and open standards continue to be at the heart of the Internet, and influence organizations and industries products, policies and practices.
+As a result, entrepreneurs and everyday Internet users can create, innovate and compete online without asking permission.
+* Decentralisation - The technologies and platforms people use every day are interoperable and based on open standards.
+People expect and demand systems that allow seamless flow and transfer of information and content.
+* Web Literacy - People have the skills to read, write and participate in the digital world.
+Together, these informed digital citizens move beyond just consuming content, to creating, shaping and defending the web.
+* Digital Inclusion - People everywhere can access and have the opportunity to participate in building the entire Internet.
+Subsequently, everyone on the Internet has the opportunity to access and shape our digital world.
+The Internet reflects the diversity of the people who use it.

+And this is how P2 contributes to each of these points:
+* Online Privacy & Security - P2 helps people understand how their data is collected and used online.
+It shows how [companies and governments](http://www.philly.com/philly/business/the-equifax-hack-has-the-hallmarks-of-state-sponsored-pros-20170929.html) in many cases don't work to protect their data.
+In fact, they either collect if without your permission, store it insecurely, deliberately monetise it and sell it, or steal it
+* Open Innovation - Open is the standard with P2.
+We're bringing what is usually only available in proprietary threat intelligence feeds to the masses and anyone can contribute
+* Decentralisation - We're using open standards for creating the content of P2 so that others can perform the same work P2 does, either in conjuction with us or by doing their own thing.
+Doesn't matter, just so long as people are creating such content
+* Web Literacy - By contributing to P2 people learn the skills to read, write and participate in the digital world.
+From analysing the exploits of state sponsored hackers to simply applying critical reading skills to news stories, this project teaches and promotes web literacy
+* Digital Inclusion - People everywhere can access and have the opportunity to participate in working on this project, which is one of the foundations of a healthy internet.

+Panopticon Project is training a movement of people to hold those who would do us harm online to account.

 # Good sources
 https://electrospaces.blogspot.com.au/2017/09/are-shadow-brokers-identical-with.html